sm2774us/full_stack_interview_prep_2021/README.md

    * These two questions are interchangeable.
 Any developer worth his weight had to practice somewhere or on something before they landed their first gig.
 If not, how did you get this interview anyway?!
 Review your past experiences, and even if they were boring to you, figure out a new frame of reference that demonstrates passion and a zest for learning.

 ### B) General Website Optimization Questions
-1. How do you optimize a website’s assets?
+1. How do you optimize a website's assets?
    * There are a number of answers to this question: File concatenation, file compression, CDN Hosting, offloading assets, re-organizing and refining code, etc. Have a few ready.

 2. What are three ways to reduce page load time?